materialsproject/pymatgen-db/docs/builders.rst

 .. warning::

-    Using instance variables directly like this
+    Updating instance variables
     will cause improper behavior if the user runs the builder in parallel.
-    This occurs because the parallel mode automatically starts multiple copies of the same class, and they do not share the same instance variables.
+    This occurs because the parallel mode automatically starts multiple copies of the same class, and their independent actions will clash.
-    Instead, use the Python `multiprocessing` module functions to share state between processes.
+    If you really need to update some shared state, use the Python `multiprocessing` module functions.
     See the `multiprocessing docs
     <https://docs.python.org/2/library/multiprocessing.html>`_
     for details.